Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 What should I do if my insulin is expired?

 All insulin has an expiry date printed on the packet.
-If this date has passed, the insulin is expired and should not be used.
-Instead, it should be returned to the pharmacy for safe disposal.
+If this date has passed, do not use the insulin.
+Instead, return it to the pharmacy for safe disposal.

 Resources and support